 Some of the other arm gestures you will find used on a daily basis are the following:

-- Superman: Used by body builders, models and popularized by Superman, this arm gesture can have several different meanings dependent on how it is used.
+- Superman: Used by bodybuilders, models and popularized by Superman, this arm gesture can have several different meanings depending on how it is used.
 In the animal kingdom, animals appear bigger when they feel in danger or feel threatened.
 This is a survival technique against fellow predators.
 Take a simple house cat for instance, and notice how their bodies will rise, their fur will stand up and their legs will stretch when they are alarmed by something.
 Humans are also believed to have the same primitive defense techniques, though not so noticeable, we have reactions such as “goosebumps” thanks to the erectile pillae in our skin coming from our ancestors who used to be hairier and who, in moments of fear or vulnerability, would experience the same “goosebump” sensations that would make their hair slightly rise.
 Interestingly, goosebumps also occurring during love.
 Because we can’t appear larger anymore with such primitive survival techniques, we have developed arm gestures such as resting our Hands On Our Waist, which is actually called the Readiness Gesture because it indicates the person is about to act assertively, in a slightly aggressive and competitive way.
 Usually, if you go to a gym you’ll see someone standing in front of a machine staring while using this pose, or an Athlete before an event displaying this pose, as well as a wife nagging at her husband with one hand on her hip (one hand or two has the same meaning), and also a guy flirting with a girl trying to appear assertive in his decision of picking her.
-This gesture should be read in a group as I mentioned in my initial article as having the head sideways gesture for example, while doing the superman gesture indicates submissiveness, or they are ‘ready to be told what to do’.
-In a group of gestures, the superman can also be interpreted as trying to protect ones chest and feeling frustrated with what is happening, if, after putting their legs together (paying attention) and zipping up their jacket, they do the superman pose.
-The superman, as a readiness gesture, is frequently used by runway models who want to display that the clothes they’re wearing are only for the assertive fashionistas.
+This gesture should be read in a group as I mentioned in my initial article as having the head sideways gesture for example, while doing the superman gesture indicates submissiveness or they are ‘ready to be told what to do’.
+In a group of gestures, the superman can also be interpreted as trying to protect one’s chest and feeling frustrated with what is happening, if, after putting their legs together (paying attention) and zipping up their jacket, they do the superman pose.
+The Superman, as a readiness gesture, is frequently used by runway models who want to display that the clothes they’re wearing are only for the assertive fashionistas.

 - Package: Similar to the above readiness gesture, only this gesture isn’t carried out to make ourselves appear larger.
 In fact, the elbows are tilted inwards and the hands rest on the belt or pants pockets by using the thumbs as leverage.
 Predominantly used by men, this arm and hand gesture is used to direct the woman they are interacting with to their crotch by using their hands as highlighters of that area.
 This is also considered as a dominant gesture used by men to appear fearless, and is commonly seen at local bars or pubs by men and sometimes women while flirting.

 There are others types of arm movements and gestures, but I’ve refrained from going into the more advanced ones.
 One last simple and common gesture that occurs frequently in daily life is while hugging.
-Many times the following gesture goes unnoticed as a sign of affection but in reality it’s the total opposite.
+Many times the following gesture goes unnoticed as a sign of affection but in reality, it’s the total opposite.
 When you watch two people hugging you’ll notice sometimes one of them starts tapping the back of the other with one hand.
 This is mistaken as a warm affectionate pat on the back when it fact it’s signaling to the other person that they want to end the hug already!
 If you pay even closer attention you’ll observe that some people who don’t feel like hugging at all will enter a hug already doing the back pat movement.